tetyanaloskutova/remote-works/docs/guides/taxes.rst

 Remote-works gives a possibility to configure taxes.
 It can be done in dashboard ``Taxes`` tab.

-Taxes are charged according to the rates applicable in the country to which the order is delivered.
-If tax rate set for the product is not available, standard tax rate is used by default.
+Taxes are charged according to the rates applicable in the country to which the task is delivered.
+If tax rate set for the skill is not available, standard tax rate is used by default.

 For now, only taxes in European Union are handled.